sustainers/sustainers.github.io/working-groups/academic-projects.md

 **Bottom liner**: Richard Littauer<br>
 **How to get involved**:

-* Email Richard at richard at sustainoss.org
+* Email Richard at richard at sustainoss.org, or join the #sustainoss-academia channel on the [Open Collective Slack](https://slack.opencollective.com/).

 ## Purpose